 2. Cloud platform-specific vs. cloud platform-agnostic

-As a developer you want to have the freedom to migrate your application from one cloud platform to another without re-designing and refactoring your application architecture.
+As a developer you want to have the freedom to migrate your application from one cloud platform to another without redesigning and refactoring your application architecture.
 Kubernetes offerings differ from one cloud platform to another.
-Almost every major cloud provider offers a different flavour of Kubernetes.
-You get different sets of add-ons, plug-ins and instructions for connecting your application to your cloud resources, which in most cases are specific to that particular platform.
+Almost every major cloud provider offers a different flavor of Kubernetes.
+You get different sets of add-ons, plug-ins, and instructions for connecting your application to your cloud resources, which in most cases are specific to that particular platform.

 With OpenShift container platform, your experience and the way you interact with the platform, for instance, the OpenShift web console, stays the same.
 Therefore, building, deploying, and managing applications with OpenShift container platform truly enables you to build it once and deploy it anywhere.